MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Background

+An attack approach takes a legitimate example and then tries to generate an adversarial example similar to the legitimate example.
+Thus in our evaluation setup (Section~\ref{sec:evalresults}), we control each attack configuration to generate only an adversarial example within a certain distance from the given legitimate example in order to avoid human effort to label the adversarial example.

-We aim to evaluate our defense approach against two state-of-the-art attack approaches: FGSM~\cite{goodfellow2014explaining} and an attack approach proposed by Carlini and Wagner ~\cite{Carlini2017Towards}, whose details are discussed below:
+We evaluate our proposed defense approach against major existing attack approaches as described below.

-\textbf{Fast Gradient Sign Method (FGSM).} FGSM~\cite{goodfellow2014explaining} generates adversarial example $x'$ from normal example $x$ by applying a perturbation on $x$.
+\textbf{Fast Gradient Sign Method (FGSM).} FGSM~\cite{goodfellow2014explaining} generates adversarial examples iteratively.
 Let $l$ be the ground-truth label of $x$.
 Let $J(x, l)$ be the loss function of classifying $x$ as label $l$.
-For each pixel, FGSM updates the pixel by the sign of the gradient of the loss function at the pixel.
+For each pixel, FGSM updates the pixel according to the sign of the gradient of the loss function at the pixel.
 Formally, FGSM iteratively modifies $x$ as follows:

-Note that the gradient can be computed using backpropagation on the neural network model.
-Thus, FGSM works very well on white-box attack when it has complete knowledge about the model.